vojay-dev/gemini-movie-detectives-api/README.md

 personalities are defined in Jinja templates in the `gemini_movie_detectives_api/templates/personality/` directory.
 They are managed by a `StrEnum` in `gemini_movie_detectives_api/prompt.py`, which makes it easy to extend.

-## Example Usage: Santa Claus Personality
+## Example: Santa Claus personality

 ![santa claus](doc/santa-claus-personality.png)